 Item Required Code Proposed Meets Code Comments materials may deviate Bldg E: not submitted review for more details and from brick or stone with PC approval.
 Bldg F: not submitted missing information.
-Bldg G: not submitted If deviations are not Bldg H: not submitted identified/ requested at this time, the elevations are Parking Structure: not submitted expected to conform to the code at the time of Residential Buildings: Vinyl siding is not permitted; Brick percentage has been increased No Preliminary Site Plan approval. • ct must meet the following require ments.
-Mixed-Use Developments (Sec.
-4.25) To qualify as a mixed-use development, a project Each use shall comprise of at least 10% in the TC-1 district of either a.
-The net site area or b.
-The total gross floor area of all buildings A development with both conventional multifamily and senior, age-qualified, independent multi-family uses shall not be considered mixed use unless a non-residential use is also included A performing arts facility unconditionally dedicated to the public use, under separate agreement with the City, shall be considered a second use, provided that it is a fully enclosed structure with a minimum of 500 seats.
-Gross site area: 15.5 acres Net site area after ROW dedication & Pond: 14.39 acres Residential Site Area: approx. 4.5 acres Commercial site area: 9.89 acre (~69% of total site area) Phase 2 Baseline: Not applicable Not applicable NA NA In order to subtract to find net site area: - Provide ROW area to be dedicated; Hotel use calculated separately from shopping center (~26%) 10% of net site area: 1.44 acres (each use should attain this minimum size to be considered mixed use) Residential Dwellings / Mixed-Use in TC/TC-1 (Sec.
-4.82) Multiple-Housing Dwellings Units (Sec.
+If deviations are not identified/ requested at this time, the elevations are Bldg G: not submitted Bldg H: not submitted Parking Structure: not submitted expected to conform to the code at the time of Residential Buildings: Vinyl siding is not permitted; Brick percentage has been increased No Preliminary Site Plan approval.
+Mixed-Use Developme To qualify as a mixed-u ct must meet the following require ments.
+TC-1 district of either a.
+The net site area b.
+The total gross f A development with b family and senior, age multi-family uses shall r use unless a non-reside A performing arts facility both conventional multi- qualified, independent not be considered mixed ential use is also included ity unconditionally Gross site area: 15.5 acres Net site area after ROW dedication & Pond: 14.39 acres Residential Site Area: approx. 4.5 acres Commercial site area: 9.89 acre (~69% of total site area) Phase 2 Baseline: Not applicable Yes?
+NA Appears to comply In order to subtract to find net site area: - Provide ROW area to be dedicated; Hotel use calculated separately from shopping center (~26%) 10% of net site area: 1.44 acres (each use should attain this minimum size to be considered mixed use) agreement with the C second use, provided structure with a minimu lic use, under separate ity, shall be considered a that it is a fully enclosed um of 500 seats.
+Mixed-Use in TC/TC-1 (Se c.
+4.82) lings Units (Sec.
 4.82.2) Must meet RM-1 district requirements.
 Not Ap pplicable Mixed Use Guidelines (Sec.
 4.82.2) Number of Rooms and Area of Parcel (Sec.
-4.82.2.a) TC/TC-1, Multiple Family, and Mixed- Total number of rooms shall not have more than the area of the parcel in square feet, divided by a factor of For 14.3 net acres 623,779 sq. ft. / 800 = 779 rooms permitted Phase 1B: 68 2-BR @ 3 Yes
+4.82.2.a) TC/TC-1, Multiple Family, and Mixed- Total number of rooms shall not have more than the area of the parcel in square feet, divided by a factor of For 14.3 net acres 623,779 sq. ft. / 800 = 779 rooms permitted Phase 1B : 68 2-BR @ 3 Yes